JasonPekos/JasonPekos.github.io/pages/neal.md

 Indicating that we have:
 \show{ex1}

 divergences.
-We can add divergences indicators to our posterior sample plot, pointing us towards areas of our geometry that are
+We can add divergence indicators to our posterior sample plot, pointing us towards areas of our geometry that are
 problematic: